 After our closing flag ceremony, troops may return to their camp sites to finish breaking camp if not already complete.
-After your campsite has been checked-off by a member of the Camp-O-Ree staff, you will be presented with your Camp-O-Ree patches, and you may depart Camp Karankawa.
+After your campsite and restroom assignment has been checked-off by a member of the Camp-O-Ree staff, you will be presented with your Camp-O-Ree patches, and you may depart Camp Karankawa.
 Have a safe trip home for a well-deserved rest!
 We hope to see you again next year.

-2024 CAMP-O-REE Camp Rules
+2025 CAMP-O-REE Camp Rules